adeci/clan-core/clanServices/roster/README.md

 - User groups are automatically created with `gid = null` (auto-assigned)
 - The module sets `users.mutableUsers = false` for declarative user management
 - Shell programs are automatically enabled based on user assignments
-- Root user always gets SSH keys from users with owner/admin roles
+- Root user always gets SSH keys from users with owner/admin positions
 - Profile directories are loaded based on explicit user selection, not machine tags